 - Log into your Twitter account.
 Don’t have an account?
 Where have you been?!
 Just kidding, we don’t judge, but you should get one!
 It’s easy to create, and free.
 You’ll be glad you did.

-- A couple minutes before 3:00pm ET on May 23, Search Twitter (top right of every Twitter page) for #PWChat.
+- A couple minutes before the chat, Search Twitter (top right of every Twitter page) for #PWChat.

 - On the search results page, click Latest at the top left.
 This will show you all the latest tweets using the #PWChat hashtag.
 The page will automatically update every couple minutes, letting you know how many new tweets there are using the #PWChat hashtag.